Efon845939/EcoScan/docs/points-logic.md

 ## 2. Carbon Footprint Survey Points

 Points from the daily carbon footprint survey are calculated based on a `sustainabilityScore` (from 1 to 10) and an `estimatedFootprintKg` provided by the AI analysis.
+The system is designed to provide a small provisional reward, with a large bonus for verifying with a receipt.

 This logic is located in `src/components/carbon-footprint-survey.tsx`.